Syntax and semantics¶

 conceptual component does not impose a solution.
 For example, in the example above, one

-could instantiate a general-drive-mechanism
+could instantiate a general-drive-mechanism instead of an

-in case one does not want to specify the
+ElectricalDriveMechanism in case one does not want to specify the

-working-principle of drive-mechanism
+working-principle of drive-mechanism.

 Types and variables¶